layoutBox/PinLayout/README.md

 #### When and how does vertical margins are applies in PinLayout?

-This table explain how and when **top and bottom margins** are applied depending of which view’s attribute has been pinned using PinLayout.
+This table explains how and when **top and bottom margins** are applied depending on which view’s attribute has been pinned using PinLayout.

 | View’s pinned attributes | Left Margin                               | Right Margin                               |
 |--------------------------|:-------------------------------------------:|:--------------------------------------------:|